luclaurent/MultiDOE/README.md

 Features
 ------
-The MultiDOE toolbox are able to
+The MultiDOE toolbox is able to

 * generate sampling
 * sort the sample points using many techniques